Install and verify the spatial extension

 SELECT

-st_geomfromgeojson(json_extract(json, '$.geometry')) AS geom,
+st_geomfromgeojson(json_extract(json_col, '$.geometry')::VARCHAR) AS geom,

-json_extract(json, '$.properties.parcel_id')::VARCHAR AS parcel_id
+json_extract(json_col, '$.properties.parcel_id')::VARCHAR AS parcel_id

-FROM read_json_auto('/data/raw/parcels.json', columns={'json': 'JSON'});
+FROM read_json_auto('/data/raw/parcels.json', columns={'json_col': 'JSON'});

 SELECT

-st_aswkb(geom)::BLOB AS wkb_blob,
+ST_AsWKB(geom) AS wkb_blob,

-st_isvalid(geom) AS is_valid
+ST_IsValid(geom) AS is_valid

-FROM read_parquet('/data/raw/parcels.parquet');
+FROM read_parquet('/data/raw/parcels.parquet')

 Spatial Indexing Internals & Query Optimization